beaker-project/beaker-project.org/dev/proposals/time-limited-manual-reservations.rst

 the ability be added to indicate when reserving a system manually that the loan should also be returned when the reservation is returned.

-To avoid surprising users when their manual reservations are returned automatically, the existing "alert email" mechanism will be redesigned to focus on informing users of such upcoming events, as well as improving the handling of existing alerts.

 Recipe independent watchdog timers
 ----------------------------------